jacksoncouse/Guide/README.md

 The _Content Construction Kit_, (CCK), is a tool and a resource for digital publishing.
 It establishes a common foundation of best-practice principles and a system of digital production.

-The goal of the CCK is the advancement, extension, and preservation of human rights through effective digital discourse.
-The CCK is built to allow for progressive automation and enhancement of Amnesty International Canada's publishing workflow.
+The goal of the CCK is the promotion, extension, and preservation of human rights through effective digital discourse.
+The CCK is built for progressive automation and enhancement of Amnesty International Canada's publishing workflow.

 For writers, the benefit of the CCK is a clear publishing path: well documented requirements, openly stated strategic goals, helpful tutorials, a standardized submission process, and transparent revision.
 Accountability between content craetors and editors is a core aspect of the CCK method.